6 German Modal Verbs You Need to Know and How to Use Them

 Now that you’ve learned what each modal verb means and seen examples of how to use it, here are the present tense conjugations for each.
 Each of the examples above is also in the present tense, for your reference.

-The Curious Case of Mögen and Möchten
+The Difference Between Mögen and Möchten

 In the course of your German learning journey, you’ll come across the verb möchten.
 It’s used very much like a modal verb because it is, in fact, a modal verb—möchten is also technically the subjunctive form of mögen.